jokester/jokester.github.io/posts/2017/2017-02-20-android-chrome-webrtc-disable-vp9.md

 ---
-title: Disabling VP9 in Android Chrome's WebRTC
+title: "Disabling VP9 in Android Chrome's WebRTC"
-created_at: 2017-02-20
+publishAt: 2017-02-20
+slug: disabling-vp9-in-android-chrome-webrtc
 ---

 - toc
   {:toc}

 NOTE: due to complexity and opaqueness (to a JavaScript developer) of WebRTC technologies, this may not be a complete solution.
 You are advised to test and benchmark thorough before using this hack in real product.